 In the booming medical device world, everyone's chasing the next hot technology.
 But too often, "new" can mean "untested" – and patients unknowingly pay the price.
-Netflix’s latest documentary The Bleeding Edge sheds light on the medical device industry and the companies that are quick to go-to-market without proper testing or regulatory compliance.
+Netflix’s documentary The Bleeding Edge sheds light on how the medical device industry and the healthcare companies that are quick to go-to-market without proper testing or regulatory compliance put patient safety in jeopardy.

-Although the tech and thought behind medical devices are noble, you cannot skip steps when it comes to quality, testing and compliance.
+Although the tech and thought behind medical devices are noble, you cannot skip steps when it comes to quality, testing and compliance, especially when the FDA (Food and Drug Administration) or CDRH (Center for Devices and Radiological Health) is involved.

-In no particular order the following are five ways medical devices can fail.
+In no particular order the following are five ways medical device companies can fail in the product lifecycle.

 1. Improper Labelling or Instructions